Skip to content

 Excess cartilage in the concha projects the ears forward, potentially reaching an angle close to 90 degrees with the head.
 In surgery, I rotate the conchas backwards without removing cartilage, maintaining the natural projection.
 I consider an ear without any projection, flat against the head, to be artificial.
 In my technique, I perform a calculated hypercorrection, as the ears gradually open over the first three weeks until they achieve a balanced and attractive result.
 To control this opening, the patient wears a compressive band 24 hours a day during this period.

 Asymmetries between the ears are quite common — often, one ear projects more than the other.
-In the vast majority of cases, otoplasty minimises these differences so efficiently that they become imperceptible in daily life.
+In many cases, otoplasty can minimise these differences enough to make them less noticeable in daily life, but perfect symmetry is not a realistic surgical goal.
 In rare situations, when the asymmetry involves a significant deformity, the surgery may include partial or total reconstruction of the auricle.

 Anatomical details I assess during the otoplasty consultation